 At this point you can thicken with the cornstarch slurry.

 This cooking method involves more dishes but allows you to start your dinner recipe in the morning and come home to a delicious meal.

 You’ll need to brown the meat on the stovetop and deglaze the pan using the directions from the recipe.
 Then you’ll transfer all of the ingredients to your slow cooker and cook on low for 6-8 hours.
 This will make the meat incredibly tender and delicious.
 When done you can thicken with the cornstarch slurry.

 What to serve with Beef Burgundy:

 If making mashed potatoes, you might want to add in some beef broth and butter like I did.
-This not only gives your mashed potatoes the perfect consistency to hold all of that savory beef burgundy gravy, but the flavors will work perfectly.
+This not only gives your mashed potatoes the perfect consistency to hold all of that savory gravy, but the flavors will work perfectly.